Franklin89/Blog/input/posts/calling-javascript-inside-an-asp-net-core-application.md

 };
 ```

-Now inside of our `IndexModel` where we injected the `INodeServies` through the constructor we can call the exported method `create`:
+Now inside of our `ReportController` where we injected the `INodeServices` through the constructor we can call the exported method `create`:

 ```csharp
 [HttpPost]